 Smaller crappie will mostly feed on smaller foods like bugs and insects.
 As they grow larger, their diet evolves to eating larger foods like bait fish, such as minnows and even small gizzard shad.
 Other than small bait fish, or imitations of bait fish, worms will also be productive as crappie bait.

-Smaller diameter fishing lines are best.
+Therefore, smaller diameter fishing lines are best.
 I prefer fluorocarbon because it's less visible and I'm able to feel more of what's going on at the business end.
 Also, fluorocarbon line doesn't fray like monofilament does.
-Mono line will be just fine though.
+Mono line will be just fine too.

 One of the most important of these crappie fishing tips to know is that crappie binge out the most at dusk, dawn and throughout the night.
 So, along with their spawning seasons, these should be the more valuable times for you to plan around fishing at your freshwater destination.